 4.3.1 The landscape work is not yet completed by the Contractor.
 The operation phase monitoring will commence when the Final Landscape Plan is available from the Contractor.

 4.4 Soil Nutrient

 4.4.1 No soil nutrient was taken and reported during this reporting month.
+The sampling will be carried out in October 2008 and available in November 2008.

 5. Conclusions